FREQUENTLY ASKED QUESTIONS

 That's a great question!
 Are you willing to remain consistent and commit to working with your dog on a daily basis?
 If so, you might see big improvements soon!
 Training never truly stops, but it does get easier!
-I recommend spending 20-30 minutes a day actively training with your dog.
-That doesn't mean it all has to be done in one session, but if you have five minutes to spare four to five times per day, you'll be in good shape!
+We recommend spending 15-20 minutes a day actively training with your dog.
+That doesn't mean it all has to be done in one session, but if you have 5 minutes to spare 3-4 times per day, you'll be in good shape!

 I KEEP SEEING TERMS LIKE, "FORCE-FREE," AND "R+," WHAT DOES THAT MEAN?

 At Mod Dog Training, we will NEVER use pain, force, or intimidation tactics to achieve results.
-I abide by a strict code of ethics when working with dogs and their owners which means I will never use or condone the use of shock, prong, or choke collars, nor will I use or allow the use of any positive punishment tool or tactic.
+We abide by a strict code of ethics when working with dogs and their owners which means we will never use or condone the use of shock, prong, or choke collars, nor will we use or allow the use of any positive punishment tool or tactic.
 Positive reinforcement (R+) and rewards-based training is scientifically proven to be most effective in the long-term, it will strengthen your bond with your dog, and the best part is: it's fun!